radical-ui/objection/specification.md

 #### `request_id`

 All upstream messages contain a `request_id` field.
 This must be a uuid.
-Once the backend has processed the message, it must send down an [`aknowledge` message].
+Once the backend has processed the message, it must send down an [`acknowledge` message].
 The client should use this process to inform the user of pending operations, when it would be noticable.

 #### Upstream `watch_object`